WalfredMA/Pseudogene/find_denovo/README.md

 -----------decription-----------

-This is a pipeline to filter all found pseudo-like genes that already been annotated and included on reference genome.
+This is a pipeline to determine if pseudo-like genes have already been annotated and included on reference genome or not.

-It compare psuedogenes and their anchors to reference pseudogenes and their anchors.
+It compare psuedogenes and their anchors to all annotated pseudogenes with anchors.

 -----------usage-----------